mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

 **ads_storage**

-What it Means & Its Role - This field governs advertising cookies and marketing permissions.
+What it Means & Its Role:

+This field governs advertising cookies and marketing permissions.
 In Consent Mode v2, this field carries a massive hidden role: it doesn't just look at basic advertising cookies; Google uses it as a combined metric to evaluate whether a brand has permission to send user data to Google Ads (ad_user_data) and whether that data can be used for remarketing lists and targeted ads (ad_personalization).

 What the Values Mean:

 Yes: Advertising Trackers Fully Operational.
 Google Ads and GA4 can link user actions to ad clicks, build retargeting audiences, and send conversion data directly to Google's ad platforms.

 No: Ad Personalization Blocked.
 Google’s advertising tags are barred from reading or writing advertising cookies.
 Any cookieless pings that arrive in your database cannot be used for building remarketing audiences or personalized ad tracking.